LeoWillmann/camunda-modeler-BPMN4ES/README.md

 Available utilities to do that are [`mklink /d`](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/mklink) on Windows and [`ln -s`](https://linux.die.net/man/1/ln) on MacOS / Linux.

 Re-start the app in order to recognize the newly linked plugin.

+Warning: Make sure that the file path of the plugin does not contain any special characters such as `()`.
+It has shown to not load the plugins properly.

 ## Building the Plugin